-This experience provides a taste of the authenticity, beauty, diversity and “southern charm” made in Georgia .
-I know I feel it.
+I hope this experience provides you with a taste of the authenticity, beauty, diversity and “southern charm” that I have come to find in Georgia .
+I feel it.
 The band feels it.
 Georgians feel it.
 I hope you do as well.

 Do me a favor.
 Pop the video full screen and turn up your speakers.